Nicholas Robert Kew, MA (CANTAB)

 Programming

-Wide-ranging experience over 20 years, from embedded systems through server applications to the desktop.
+Wide-ranging experience over 25 years, from embedded systems through server applications to the desktop.
 Languages in demand today include C, C++, Perl, Python, JAVA and SQL.
 I have worked extensively with both traditional software engineering methodologies and opensource methods, and strongly prefer the latter.
 See the exhibits cited above!

 Markup

 Expert knowledge of HTML, XML, SGML and RDF.
 I am developer of several leading tools for working with markup, and (not least) for cleaning up the mess produced by defective tools from frontpage or dreamweaver to vignette.
+It was through this work that I was asked to participate in W3C's QA and Accessibility activities.

 Social Disciplines